 - Agricultural reforms in Russia:

-A lot of changes were made in agriculture sector and after the revolution, lands of landlords, the church and the nobility were taken away from them and distributed among the peasants.
-Small lands or farms were considered as not beneficial.
+A lot of changes were made in the agriculture sector and after the revolution, lands of landlords, the church, and the nobility were taken away from them and distributed among the peasants.
+Small lands or farms were considered not beneficial.